Four decades into the HIV epidemic, more than 50,000 people per year in Mozambique continue to die from HIV-related conditions.

 Worried about her condition, the team at CRAM enrolled Aisha in wraparound services, including behavioral psychotherapy, education in self-care and self-esteem, treatment adherence support, positive prevention, couple’s therapy and socio-family integration, group therapy with other patients with depression, and antidepressant medication.

-After several months, Aisha’s last viral load test showed a result of “undetectable,” and her depressive symptoms abated to the point that she no longer uses antidepressants.
+After several months, Aisha’s last viral load test showed a result of “undetectable,” and her depressive symptoms abated.
 Thanks in part to the support from CRAM, Aisha is now adhering to her ART, has regained her self-esteem, is working again, and eats regular meals.
 Her partner tested HIV-negative and has learned to support her so that she feels valued and loved.
 Aisha attends psychotherapeutic sessions quarterly at the CRAM to monitor her psychological and social well-being.

 “[My husband] helps me a lot, so I don’t forget to take my pills, and I am very happy about that and with the improvement I made with my health,” says Aisha.
 “Before, we were hungry, and now, I am back to work.
 With the little I earn I can help with the household expenses.”